kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

 If you were using the Ecobee Cloud API:

 1. **Unpair from Ecobee Cloud** (optional, but recommended)
-2. **Set up ProStat Bridge** (this guide)
+2. **Set up Joule Bridge** (this guide)
 3. **Pair via HomeKit** (pairing process above)
-4. **Update web app settings** to use ProStat Bridge URL
+4. **Update web app settings** to use Joule Bridge URL

-The web app will automatically prefer ProStat Bridge over Ecobee Cloud API when both are available.
+The web app will automatically prefer Joule Bridge over Ecobee Cloud API when both are available.